xemcat/New-Final-Project-Code/README.md

-#Advanced Smart Home Security System
+# Emma Watson, Delvin Marimo, Muhammed Memon

-## Emma Watson, Delvin Marimo, Muhammed Memon
+##Advanced Smart Home Security System

 ##The date you submitted the code for review